|

 to the southern Indian Ocean.
 With the better antennas,

-power supply etc on larger vessels, and land
+power supply etc on larger vessels or land

 connection times and more thorough coverage.